 The Converse "Chuck Taylor" All Star is generally considered a canvas sneaker.
 However, over the years, Converse has made non-canvas versions in limited quantities.
-The materials Converse used include brocade, corduroy, denim, flannel, fleece, hemp, lamé, leather, Mylar, metallized fabric, nubuck, rubber, suede, velour, velvet, vinyl, and wool.
+The materials Converse used include brocade, corduroy, denim, flannel, fleece, hemp, lamé, leather, Mylar, metallized fabric, nubuck, rubber, suede, terry, velour, velvet, vinyl, and wool.

 The following versions have been made in embroidered silk:

 This is a dark brown corduroy high-top.
 Note that it has a monochromatic leather ankle patch.